FAQs: The Farm | The Flower Truck | The Products

 What kind of animals do you have at the farm?

-We have several hens, a Great Pyrenees guardian, three little pigs, a mischievous goat, barn cats, and our beautiful flock of Southdown Babydoll Sheep.
+We have several hens, a Great Pyrenees guardian, two little pigs, a mischievous goat, barn cats, and our beautiful flock of Southdown Babydoll Sheep.
 Learn more about our sheep here.

 Do you sell lambs?

 We sell our Southdown Babydoll Lambs as pets only.
 Please email us at firstname.lastname@example.org if you would like to fill out an application to be placed on our waitlist.

 We do not sell chickens, but we do sell unfertilized pastured eggs.
 Please contact us at email@example.com or (256) 489-0777 for availability.
 Our eggs are sold at our production facility, located at 2825 B Newby Road, Huntsville, AL 35805.

 Located on three acres in the northwest corner of the historic village of Mooresville, AL (pop.
 58), 1818 Farms is named for the year Mooresville was incorporated (1818), one year before Alabama became a state (1819).
 Learn more about Mooresville, AL here.

 Each year we spend countless hours planning our garden design, seed starting, planting, growing and harvesting our flowers and herbs.
 This year we planted over 10,000 seeds and plugs.
 We occasionally supplement our heirloom farm fresh flowers with a few complementary blooms that are difficult to grow in our climate.
 Flower farming takes a lot of planning and hard work.
 It is so rewarding to watch the garden bloom with color each spring and share the joy of flowers with our community.